 When you train for your first marathon or half marathon, long runs are one of the biggest challenges of training.
 Over time, you adapt to long runs, and they begin to feel easier.
 Your goals may also shift from finishing the distance to running a PR.
 In order to train for these new goals and your new fitness, your training progresses.
 One method for training to progress in the marathon, half marathon, and ultra distances is to add some deliberate faster running into long runs.
 Long run workouts can come in many forms and should be programmed carefully.

 The Benefits of Long Run Workouts

 The purpose of these workouts is not to make a long run harder for the sake of it being harder.
 A long run workout must be both purposeful and appropriately scaled.
 Too hard and you compromise recovery – which thus compromises adaptation.
-Rather, long run workouts are meant to serve as both progressive overload for an athlete already well adapted to easy-paced long runs.
+Rather, long run workouts are meant to serve as progressive overload for an athlete already well adapted to easy-paced long runs.

 Long run workouts also provide mental prep for the race.
 You learn how to sustain your goal pace in a context similar to the long-distance race, with fatigue, fueling, and mindset all coming into play.
 There is no having to guess if you can eat your fuel while running at half marathon pace, for example, because you can practice that in race pace long runs.

 Additionally, you prepare your body for the metabolic and biomechanical demands of race pace for a long-distance race.
 For example, half marathon pace has different metabolic demands than easy pace, as it requires a greater contribution of carbohydrates for energy production.
 Race paces will produce more muscle damage as well.
 Tired muscles can be a cause of fatigue at the end of long-distance races.
 By training for these demands, you prepare yourself better for delaying fatigue in the race.